Yasi92/Happy-Pet/README.md

         #### Product Description
         - Full name, image, price, category, and subcategory as links, rating, a quantity selector, and a 'Add to bag' button.
         - Since a product may have multiple images, in that case, multiple images are displayed in a carousel.
+        #### Delet/Edit links
+        - If the user is verified as staff, the 'edit' and 'delete' links will be visible on this page to enable users edit or delete the product conviniently.
+        - Once the 'delete' button is clicked, a modal will open to the screen for the user to confirm the deletion of the product for avoiding unintentional deletion of products.

         #### Add to bag form
         - A quantity selector box that enables users to chose the number of products they are about to buy.
         ![size and color select box](/readme-assets/img/color-size-selector.png)